 PhilipGrayeski-Headshots-074-cropped.jpeg

-I did my undergraduate studies at Washington University in St. Louis, graduating in 2009 with degrees in Chemical Engineering and Mathematics.
+I completed my Ph.D. in Biophysics in from the University of Michigan, where I worked with Charles Brooks III and Hashim Al-Hashimi to develop molecular dynamics methods to understand the forces driving RNA folding.
+I completed my undergraduate studies at Washington University in St. Louis, graduating in 2009 with degrees in Chemical Engineering and Mathematics.

 I am originally a native of Evanston, IL.